July 6, 2020

-Wesley Bell had a lot of company last Election Day.
-A number of reform-focused prosecutors were swept into office on a promise to transform the way things are done.
+Recent elections have swept of progressive prosecutors into office across the country on a promise to transform the way things are done.
 Americans aren’t falling for empty “tough on crime” rhetoric anymore—we want change.

 For decades we’ve poured money into overpolicing our schools and communities of color, criminalized poverty, come down hard on minor offenses, and bloated our jails and prisons with people who should instead be at home with their families.

-It’s time to invest in our communities and tackle the root causes of crime.
+It’s time to invest in our communities.
 We need to support prosecutors who reject the failed policies of mass incarceration and put people, not prisons, first.
 Remember “liberty and justice for all”?
 We love that idea.
 Join us as we work with our partners, Advancement Project and Color of Change, to make it a reality for all Americans.

 The S’more Cone Is Now at Scoop Shops!